Delivering a Resilient Workflow to Offsite Employees with Unified Communications

 More Than Voicemail – Add or Expand CX-E to Keep Business Working

 Bringing the office to your staff, on terms that suit their communications needs, can have tremendous efficiency benefits.

 None of us expected things to evolve exactly the way they have, nor can we predict exactly how they will continue to shift.
 Unified Communications, through facilitating telework anywhere at any time, can significantly improve your organization’s ability to adapt to events as they unfold.

-A modular product, XM Connect can deliver Unified Messaging, a Speech-Enabled Personal Assistant, advanced Mobility functions, and a remote Informal Call Center solution for small teams.
+A modular product, CX-E can deliver Unified Messaging, a Speech-Enabled Personal Assistant, advanced Mobility functions, and a remote Informal Call Center solution for small teams.

-If you would like to expand your existing XM Connect system or investigate bringing a new system into your organization, reach out to us (or your authorized reseller) for more information.
+If you would like to expand your existing CX-E system or investigate bringing a new system into your organization, reach out to us (or your authorized reseller) for more information.